Triumph (band): Phil X-era, Edge of Excess and hiatus (1992–2006)

-In 1992, the remaining members of Triumph recruited Phil Xenidis, a Canadian guitarist known for his work with Aldo Nova and Frozen Ghost.
+In 1992 the remaining members of Triumph recruited Phil Xenidis, a Canadian guitarist known for his work with Aldo Nova and Frozen Ghost.
 Moore was the principal songwriter and lead singer for 1992's Edge of Excess, with additional help from guitarist-producer Mladen Zarron.
 Rick Santers also remained on hand as touring guitarist/keyboardist and singer for the 1993 North American tour, singing Rik Emmett's parts in fan favourites "Magic Power" and "Fight the Good Fight".
 Initial reception of the album from American radio seemed quite favourable, until Triumph's recording label, a subsidiary of Polygram, dissolved unexpectedly in 1993.

-Moore, Levine and Rick Santers were joined by Triumph fan Sebastian Bach of Skid Row and Phil X for a performance of "Rock & Roll Machine" at the Q107 Rock Awards on December 1, 1993.

 But by the end of 1993, the remaining members of Triumph had effectively disbanded, mostly due to their record label's collapse.

-In 1998, Rik Emmett resisted overtures from his former bandmates for a potentially lucrative twentieth anniversary US tour, stating he was not interested.
-Nevertheless, Moore and Levine purchased and acquired back their entire album catalogue from MCA and launched their own label TML Entertainment, and they continue to release live recordings and videos from their long career.
+In 1998 Rik Emmett resisted overtures from his former bandmates for a potentially lucrative twentieth anniversary US tour, stating he was not interested.
+Nevertheless, Moore and Levine purchased and acquired back their entire album catalogue from MCA and launched their own label TML Entertainment, and they continued to release live recordings and videos from their long career.

-In 2003, TML released a live DVD album called Live at the US Festival originally recorded in San Bernardino, California at the US Festival in 1983.
+In 2003 TML released a live DVD album called Live at the US Festival originally recorded in San Bernardino, California at the US Festival in May 1983.
 This historic festival, attracting nearly 250,000 rock fans, also featured Van Halen and the Clash.
 Triumph had earlier released this concert on VHS following the Never Surrender tour, featuring two videos from the forthcoming Thunder Seven album.
-In 2004, TML released a second DVD concert, A Night of Triumph, filmed in 1987 at Halifax Metro Centre during The Sport of Kings tour.
+And in 2004, TML released a second DVD concert, A Night of Triumph, filmed in January 1987 at Halifax Metro Centre during The Sport of Kings tour.
 The most comprehensive Triumph anthology, Livin' for the Weekend: Anthology, was issued in 2005.
 A CD of extended versions of some of the band's most popular hits called Extended Versions: Triumph was released in 2006.

 In the 1980s, Moore opened and operated Metalworks Studios in Mississauga, originally for Triumph's exclusive use; more recently the company has been training engineers and sound technicians for Canada's music industry.